 As the cherry on top, Sulyvahn appointed Gwynevere’s daughter to be a dancer and gifted her twin blades for those duties.
 Considering that her graceful fighting style is explicitly reminiscent of dancing, the royal may have never actually wielded a sword before that.
 So, why give her these swords for mere dancing?
 Because accepting them meant vowing to become the Pontiff’s personal dancer.
 The medial was expected to swear to the job like a knight swearing oaths to her lord — coercion masked as willing subordination.
 Consider the optics: royalty, divinity even, voluntarily lowering herself to be someone’s entertainment.
 That is something that only the head of the royalty could impel.
 Moreover, the blades she wields while performing represent the ceremonial swords held by Sulyvahn except in opposite hands.
 In essence, a royal recognizes the Pontiff’s spiritual and regal authority as a mirror reflection of them, coming from the most high.

 All of this propaganda exists to portray Sulyvahn as the unquestionably legitimate representative of Allfather Gwyndolin.
-The pope wouldn’t be able to radically change church doctrine — elements core to the faith such as the sanctity of fire had too long been ingrained as common sense; okaying the open practice of the Dark arts or similar heresies would dispel any image of legitimacy.
-But, he would be able to rule with an iron fist, imprisoning or executing “apostates” that didn’t recognize his authority and abusing his power to its limit.
+The pope wouldn’t be able to radically change church doctrine — core elements like the sanctity of fire are too well ingrained; okaying the open practice of the Dark arts or similar heresies would dispel any image of legitimacy.
+But, he would be able to rule with an iron fist, imprisoning or executing “apostates” that didn’t recognize his authority and abusing his power to its limit — what other ceremonies would he need swords representing his dominion for?
 And the tyrant has neglected his domain in the meantime.
-Flowers, vines, and weeds have overgrown into the streets between the stones and across the walls of buildings, some even blocking entrance to a few apparently, and rather ominously, vacant houses.
-Even Gwyndolin’s manor has suffered the same overgrowth at its doorway as the Church of Yorshka.
+Flowers, vines, and weeds have overgrown into the streets between the stones and across the walls, some even blocking entrance to a few evidently, and rather ominously, vacant houses.
+Even Gwyndolin’s manor has suffered the same doorway overgrowth as the Church of Yorshka.
 Despite the Silver Knights’ belief that the royalty still reign, no royal has actually lived at the manor for some time, all of them confined elsewhere or having left to be the Pontiff’s servant.

 While Yorshka rings her brother’s gift bell to assuage her loneliness, Sulyvahn’s tyranny has made life miserable for every other Irithyllian.
 This is why traits indicative of divine heritage is considered an ill omen.
 The Boreal Valley’s policy for identifying and collecting divine blood has continued, but no one wants to be an aristocrat under the watchful eyes of the Pontiff.
 This would also imply that rumors of Sulyvahn’s terror has reached beyond the valley — those cows fed to the giant prisoner have to be coming from somewhere, and a merchant might readily question what his cattle are being used for.
 In this way, trade has probably leaked rumors of every aspect of Irithyll’s current administration, none likely to inspire someone to move there of their own volition.